rixiobarrios/react-hooks/README.md

 #### Hooking into Lifecycle Methods

-Having a functional component that can update its own state variable is game changing for React developers.
+Having a functional component that can update its own state variable is a welcome change for React developers.
 If that was all Hooks provided it would be great, but you may be wondering about the typical Lifecycle methods that we can access from class components.
 Methods such as `componentDidMount`, `componentDidUpdate`, etc.